 Stopping addiction before it starts

-“We’re often getting people started on the pathway to addiction just by prescribing opioid pills that we think are reasonable for some kind of painful episode in their lives, like a kidney stone, a broken bone or after surgery,” says Valerie Norton, MD, chief operations executive physician at Scripps Mercy Hospital.
+“We’re often getting people started on the pathway to addiction just by prescribing opioid pills that we think are reasonable for some kind of painful episode in their lives, like a kidney stone, a broken bone or after surgery,” says Valerie Norton, MD, chief operations executive physician at Scripps Mercy Hospital, San Diego.
 “But it turns out if we prescribe too many, or prescribe them to the wrong people, or don’t do the right kind of education, people can get hooked.”
 But doctors, hospitals and health systems around the country are starting to realize they’re part of the trend.

 So, doctors in San Diego and around the country are starting to do something about it.
 At Scripps hospitals, doctors are working to stop opioid addiction before it starts.
 They’ve launched an Opioid Stewardship Program, aimed at educating patients about opioid use and the risks that come with it, alternatives to opioids, and what can realistically be expected after surgery.
 They’re also working with medical staff on appropriate opioid prescribing standards, screening patients for substance abuse disorders and expanding the use of other modes of pain management, such as acetaminophen and ibuprofen, and non-pharmaceutical techniques like ice or heat, physical therapy and meditation.